Frequently Asked Questions

 Be capable of burning unattended for 10 hours on wood, 12 hrs on mineral fuel (if for continuous use)

 Be marked with a label showing the maker’s name or mark and the model, plus relevant performanc data

-Some manufacturing areas of the world (such as developing economies and cheap producers) may readily sight high efficiency ratings and KWh outputs but one should be cautious when presented with impressive statistics from relatively cheap products.
+Some manufacturing areas of the world (such as developing economies and cheap producers) may readily sight high efficiency ratings and KW outputs but one should be cautious when presented with impressive statistics from relatively cheap products.
 Like most things in life – you get what you pay for with a stove.

 - What is the best fuel to burn?We are advocates of wood.
 Plentiful in supply, sustainable and affordable.
 You can burn many other fuels on your Charnwood stove but wood is our preferred fuel.
 Your average tree will consume more carbon dioxide during it’s lifetime that it will produce when burnt in an efficient closed combustion fire place.
 Our fireplaces work exceptionally well with semi-hard, well seasoned non-resinous woods such as eucalyptus (blue gum).

-We recommend an ‘entry level’ grade 304 product (the non-magnetic type if you want to do a quick check with other available products).
+As a basic, we recommend an ‘entry level’ grade 304 product (the non-magnetic type if you want to do a quick check with other available products).